 Bangalore to Kanchipuram

-We had made reservations at the Pine Tree hotel.
-The exteriors of the hotel might appear to be a deal breaker but the interiors were nice and clean.
+I had already made reservations at the Pine Tree hotel.
+The exteriors of the hotel might appear to be a deal-breaker but the interiors were nice and clean.
 Though it lacks a few amenities like a lift and in-house restaurant, it is still a fair place to put up for a couple of days.

 History of Kanchi Kailasanathar Temple

 Though Kanchipuram has innumerable temples spread across the city, I was mostly interested in exploring the Kanchi Kailasanathar temple.
 It is the oldest temple in Kanchipuram, located near the banks of the Vegavathi River, at the western limits of the holy city.
-The east facing temple was commissioned between 685-705 AD by Pallava king Rajasimha, better known as Narasimha Varman II.
-The temple was then named Rajasimha Pallavesvara Graham.
-After his demise, his son, Mahendra Varman III, added the front facade and the gopuram (tower).
+The east-facing temple was commissioned between 685-705 AD by Pallava king Rajasimha, better known as Narasimha Varman II (700-728).
+The date of the foundation stone of the principal shrine is estimated to be between 550 CE to 567 CE.
+The temple, at that time, was named Rajasimha Pallavesvara Graham.
+After his demise, his son, Mahendra Varman III, is said to have added the front facade and the gopuram (tower).

 Dawn at Kanchi Kailasanathar Temple

 I woke up before dawn and took a quick hot shower.
 I left my car at the hotel and hailed an auto-rickshaw.
 When the auto-rickshaw dropped me off in front of the temple, it was 6.30 am and still very dark.
 The gates had not been opened yet.
 In the dim light, I could make out the front of the complex, lined with eight small shrines – two to the left of the doorway, and the rest to its right.